dancomanlive/temporal-flow/SOLUTION_SUMMARY.md

 # Temporal Connection Retry Solution - Implementation Complete

 ## Problem Solved
-Fixed the Temporal connection error where `incident_workflow` worker was failing to connect to the Temporal server with "Connection refused" error (RuntimeError: Failed client connect: Server connection error: tonic::transport::Error).
+Fixed the Temporal connection error where workers were failing to connect to the Temporal server with "Connection refused" error (RuntimeError: Failed client connect: Server connection error: tonic::transport::Error).

 ## Root Cause
 Docker `depends_on` only waits for containers to start, not for services to be ready.
 Workers were attempting to connect before the Temporal server was fully initialized.